-The award of an MPhil degree would be issued on the successful examination of a thesis, while the award of a PhD degree would be issued on the successful examination of a thesis which also requires the student to defend their thesis at a public oral examination.
+• The award of a PhD degree would be issued on the successful examination of a written thesis, in addition to defending this thesis at a public oral examination.

 DEPARTMENT OF MANAGEMENT STUDIES

 Postgraduate Diploma in Management Studies GENERAL REGULATIONS

 Effective management of human, physical and financial resources is critical to organisational success.
 The Postgraduate Diploma in Management Studies aims at equipping graduates with the theoretical background, application skills, and techniques that are needed for effective management, where the core focus of the programme is the provision of analytical tools to solve business challenges.
 The programme provides graduates with knowledge of core areas of Business Strategy, Marketing, Finance and Human Resource Management.